niilante/renaissance/README.md

 # Renaissance
-The dopest css framework.
+The freshest css framework.
 Simple classnames.
 Straight to the point.
 No fluff.